 In 2017, the annual per capita disposable personal income in Georgia was $38,326.
-In Georgia, residents pay an average of $1,048 a year for car insurance.
-To put this amount in perspective, the countrywide, annual average for car insurance is $981.
+In Georgia, residents pay an average of $1,048 a year for auto insurance.
+To put this amount in perspective, the countrywide, annual average for auto insurance is $981.

-It all adds up when you realize Georgia is one of the most expensive states for car insurance.
+It all adds up when you realize Georgia is one of the most expensive states for auto insurance.

 |Coverage Type||Annual Costs (2015)|

-The above table illustrates the most recent data provided by the leading source on the matter, the National Association of Insurance Commissioners.
-Expect car insurance rates in Georgia to be significantly higher for 2019 and on.
+The above table and chart illustrate the most recent data provided by the leading source on the matter, the National Association of Insurance Commissioners.
+Expect auto insurance rates in Georgia to be significantly higher for 2019 and on.

 |Personal Injury Protection (PIP) Loss Ratio||-|